gdonald/blogin.dev/content/guide/2026-07-13-previewing-and-building.md

 ## Asset optimization

+Two `blogin.json` keys tune the emitted assets, and both act only on the assets pipeline under `public/assets/`.
+Files copied verbatim from `static/` to the site root are never touched, so a `favicon.ico` or `CNAME` keeps its exact name.

-Two `blogin.json` keys tune the emitted assets. `minify` shrinks every emitted and copied CSS and JavaScript file: it strips comments, collapses whitespace, and drops blank and comment-only script lines while keeping line breaks so JavaScript semicolon insertion stays safe.
+`minify` shrinks every CSS and JavaScript file under `assets/`: it strips comments, collapses whitespace, and drops blank and comment-only script lines while keeping line breaks so JavaScript semicolon insertion stays safe.

-`fingerprint` renames each CSS, JavaScript, and image file to include a content hash, such as `style.1a2b3c4d.css`, and rewrites every reference to it in the built HTML and CSS.
+`fingerprint` renames each CSS, JavaScript, and image file under `assets/` to include a short hash of its size and timestamp, such as `style.1a2b3c4d.css`, and rewrites every reference to it in the built HTML and CSS.
 A changed asset gets a new name, so a far-future cache never serves a stale file.
 Both default off.

 `image-widths` turns on responsive images.
 Given a list like `[320, 640, 960]`, the build resizes each raster image to every width smaller than the original,